-Yes, they can.
+Yes, magnetic bead based kits can be used manually.
 Magnetic bead based isolations are very easy to automate, but can also be used manually.

 The filter based method (also known as spin columns) has been the golden standard for Nucleic Acid isolation for a long time.
-Spin columns are easy to process, and prep time is relatively short.
+Spin columns and filter plates are easy to process, and prep time is relatively short.
 Yield and purity are consistent and high.
 So why use magnetic beads for your DNA or RNA isolation?
-Because spin columns are not easy to automate.
-There are a few manual steps involved when using spin columns that simply cannot be automated.
-When using magnetic beads, all steps can be automated using a liquid handler.
-You can either use a liquid handler already available on your lab, but you can also choose to go for a package-deal.
-The advantage of a package deal is that most suppliers will make sure that your protocols are pre-programmed on the liquid handler.
+Spin columns besides the ease of use, have some downsides as well.
+For example spin columns/filter plates are not easy to automate.
+There are a few manual steps involved in these processes which simply cannot be automated.
+Secondly, the filters in spin columns and/or filter plates are made from silica.
+Silica binds DNA and/or RNA in the presence of chaotropic salts.
+As a result, the final isolated and/or purified sample will contain traces of chaotropic salts which affect downstream processes such as sequencing, PCR, etc.

 An assay or application that is initially setup is often performed manually.
 This is very normal as there is a technician who is involved and little technical steps are performed in a very controlled environment (the technician’s eyes are on it).
 However, as the number of repeats increase or if the demand for the application increases a manual process is no longer the ideal solution.
 Automation is then the answer to make an application robust, reproducible and independent on technician skills.
 Automation is available in many forms (from a handheld repetition pipet up to a BioNex Hive platform).
 Once the step into automation is taken, the application can be considered to be of a higher throughput.
 The assay can vary and is not limited to rules.
 Any lab related process is able to be performed in high-throughput.